 - Century Holdings is the majority shareholder of Labec Century, a joint venture company that it coowns with WISCO ADI.
 Labec Century holds a 100% registered interest in the Attikamagen JV Properties. - Century Holdings owns Canadian Century, a holding company that holds the Company's 65% registered interest in its Duncan Lake Property with an approximately 3% further earned. - Century Holdings owns B.C.
-Ltd., which is the owner of the Company's interest in the Sunny Lake Joint Venture through a 60% interest in WISCO Century Sunny Lake Iron Mines Limited (the registered owner of a 100% interest in the Sunny Lake JV Properties) and an 81.1% beneficial ownership of the Sunny Lake Properties.
+Ltd., which is the owner of the Company's interest in the Sunny Lake Joint Venture through a 60% interest in WISCO Century Sunny Lake Iron Mines Limited (the registered owner of a 100% interest in the Sunny Lake JV Properties) and an 81.1% beneficial ownership of the Sunny Lake Properties. - Century Metal owns 100% of the interest of Trudeau Gold property, which hosts the polymetallic project of Fabie, Trudeau and Eastchester claims groups.

-Each of Century Holdings, Canadian Century, Labec Century and B.C.
-Ltd. are incorporated under the BCBCA.
+Each of Century Holdings, Canadian Century, Labec Century, B.C.
+Ltd. and Century Metal are incorporated under the BCBCA.

-The Company's food distribution business is conducted through Century Food Global Inc., a company organized under the laws of the British Virgin Islands.
-The headquarters of this business is located in Hong Kong, and through subsidiaries of that company we operate a food distribution business in Hong Kong, Macau and mainland China.
+The Company's food business is conducted through Century Food Global Inc., a company organized under the laws of the British Virgin Islands.
+The headquarters of this business is located in Hong

+Kong, and through subsidiaries of that company we operate a food business in Hong Kong, Macau and mainland China.